Residence permits and visas

 Since 20 July 2021, applicants must fulfil new, special requirements in order to obtain a permanent residence permit in Sweden.
 For example, you must be able to support yourself financially: permanent employment, or fixed-term employment lasting at least 18 months from the date on which your application is examined, see Special requirements for permanent residence permits

-The requirement for sufficient Swedish language and civics skills is not implemented immediately.
+The requirement for sufficient Swedish language and civics skills has not been implemented yet.

 When you have lived in Sweden for several years, you may apply for Swedish citizenship.
 See the proposal below.